-In Collier County, during early voting and on Election Day, election workers use machines, rather than paper poll books, to check-in voters.
-These “EViD” (electronic voter identification) machines are updated real-time with voter information that is critical to determining voter eligibility.
+During in-person voting in Collier County, election workers use electronic poll books, to check-in voters.
+These EViD (electronic voter identification) poll books are updated in real-time with voter information that is critical to determining voter eligibility.

 After locating a voter’s record, the election worker will verify the voter’s address.
-Then, the voter must sign an electronic signature pad to affirm their eligibility.
-This signature will be compared with the identification.
-(Signature Update information)
+If it is determined that the information in the voter’s record is correct, the voter will be instructed to sign an oath to affirm their eligibility to vote.
+This signature will be compared with the identification provided to the election worker.

-Upon completion of the check-in process, the election worker will provide each voter with a voting pass, which indicates the type of ballot for their particular residence address.
+Upon completion of the check-in process, the election worker will be given a voting pass and directed to receive their ballot.

 Note: Provisional voting is available for voters without proper identification or whose eligibility cannot be verified.